grew-nlp/grew_doc/content/doc/json.md

  2. a JSON object in which all values are strings (this describes a feature structure)

 The string case is interpreted as a feature structure with one feature named `1` (to be compatible with complex edges used in UD / SUD encoding, see [Graph edges](../graph#edges) description).
-The two following codes are equivalent:
+The two following codes are then equivalent:

   * `"edges": [ "src": "M", "label": "obj", "tar": "N" ]`
   * `"edges": [ "src": "M", "label": { "1" : "obj" }, "tar": "N" ]`